 The Dometic Mini Heki is a great addition to any camper’s ventilation system.
 Fitting into a standard roof hatch size of 40×40 cm, it allows fresh air to enter from above, no matter the weather.
 The roof hatch comes with a sleek cover that includes a mosquito net and blackout option.
 Moreover, please note that there are different options depending on the roof thickness.

 To complete our ventilation system, we installed a Maxxfan Deluxe.
 This ventilator can blow air in or out, has 10 speeds, and operates almost silently.
 Overall, installation is straightforward, fitting into a standard roof hatch size of 40×40 cm with an easy assembly design.
-The ventilator comes with a remote control and color options of white, black, or transparent to match any interior.
+The ventilator comes with a remote control and colour options of white, black, or transparent to match any interior.
 In conclusion, a Maxxfan is a valuable investment for any DIY camper.

 3. Dometic CRX